tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## Analyzing a Markdown sample

-Take a look at the following Markdown content.
+Take a look at the following Github-Flavored-Markdown content.
 Try to identify the various Markdown syntax used.

 <pre>
 # surfreport/{beachId}